 Sand sculpting is not for the faint of heart.
 Forget sandcastles, this is a true art form and takes skill and a steady hand!

 If you’ve been in West Palm Beach during the holiday season, you’ve probably seen Sandi — the world’s only 35 foot 700-ton holiday tree made out of sand!
-Another major sand sculpture was also on display at the South Florida Fair in the Expo Center this year, showcasing DC and Marvel superheros!
+Another major sand sculpture is also on display at the South Florida Fair in the Expo Center each year.
 If you’ve ever wondered how these sand sculptures come to be, we found the answers.

 “I did go to art school and I had done some sculpture before,” he said.